SBC-Collaboration/SBC-RunControl/docs/data_format.md

-# Run Control Data Structures
+# Run Control Data Format
 This documentation contains information for the data structures of different saved files by the Run Control software and different modules.

 ## Configuration file